PKMNTR/airport-finder/README.md

 # airports-finder
-iOS App to find airports nearby
+iOS App to find nearby airports

+## Warning
+Replace "YOUR_API_KEY" with your AeroDataBox API Key.

+Have a nice day!